 Submission Procedures including electronic version of thesis

 The student needs to complete an intention to submit form: http://www.aber.ac.uk/academicoffice/postgraduate/ at least one month PRIOR to the date that they intend to submit their thesis.
-Departments send this form to the Academic Quality and Records Office ( AQRO) .
+Departments send this form to the Academic Registry.
 The nominated examiners must then be approved by the Office of Postgraduate Studies.

-After their approval the Academic Quality and Records Office contacts the External Examiner for his/her formal written acceptance to act as an examiner.
+After their approval the Academic Registry contacts the External Examiner for his/her formal written acceptance to act as an examiner.
 Without receipt of this agreement the thesis cannot be sent to the examiners.

-Staff Candidate, who were exempt from tuition fees as staff candidates must pay a submission fee of ( currently) £205 MPhil/£248/PhD before their thesis can be examined.
+Staff Candidates, who were exempt from tuition fees, must pay a submission fee of (currently) £205 MPhil/£248/PhD before their thesis can be examined.
 Submission fees can be paid by cheque, in person to the finance office or by telephone (tel: 01970 622040) with a bank or credit card.
 Please provide your student number along with your payment.
-If payment is made to the Cashier please ask for confirmation of the payment to be sent to the Academic Quality and Records Office .
-If your department is arranging for payment on your behalf through a departmental code please contact us (tel: 01970 622272/email:email@example.com) for further instructions.
+If payment is made to the Cashier please ask for confirmation of the payment to be sent to the Academic Registry.
+If your department is arranging for payment on your behalf through a departmental code please contact us (tel: 01970 622272/email:firstname.lastname@example.org) for further instructions.

 All students who are re-submitting their thesis must pay the fee as outlined in their result letter.